Pruning has a disparate impact on model accuracy: Conclusion

 This work observed that pruning, while effective in compressing large models with minimal loss of accuracy, can result in substantial disparate accuracy impacts.
 The paper examined the factors causing such disparities both theoretically and empirically showing that: {\bf (1)} disparity in gradient norms across groups and {\bf (2)} disparity in Hessian matrices associated with the loss functions computed using a groups' data are two key factors responsible for such disparities to arise.
 By recognizing these factors, the paper also developed a simple yet effective retraining technique that largely mitigates the disparate impacts caused by pruning.

-As reduced versions of large, overparametrized models become increasingly adopted in embedded systems to facilitate autonomous decisions, we believe that this work makes an important step toward {\em understanding} and {\em mitigating} the sources of disparate impacts observed in compressed learning models.
+As reduced versions of large, overparameterized models become increasingly adopted in embedded systems to facilitate autonomous decisions, we believe that this work makes an important step toward {\em understanding} and {\em mitigating} the sources of disparate impacts observed in compressed learning models and hope it will spark awareness in this important area.